 A comparison of the SDP proposal to the zoning requirements (Page 3 of SDP) illustrates the SDP proposal meets the permitted maximum density, minimum setback, minimum lot area, minimum lot width, minimum parking, and minimum open space requirements.
-The maximum height requirement is proposed to be met for all but 25 lots.

 The proposed density of each residential planning area is equal to the maximum permitted density for each respective planning area.
 Permitted densities range from 0.4 dwelling units per acre (Ridge Estates PD) to 2.3 dwelling units per acre (Crystal Valley Ranch PD).
 This equates to 90 dwelling units for the Crystal Valley Ranch PD and 52 dwelling units for the Ridge Estates PD.